Extranjero

-Extranjero was a 1990 album by Franco De Vita released on the CBS Records label.
+Extranjero (Foreign) is the fourth studio album by Venezuelan singer Franco De Vita released on the CBS Records label.
 The CD produced three singles, most notably the critically acclaimed "No Basta," which spent four weeks at No. 1 on the Billboard Latin music charts in the United States.
 Other singles from the album included "Ya Lo He Vivido" and "Será."

 Track listing

 All the songs written and composed by Franco De Vita.